dsoellinger/Adaptive-foreground-background-segmentation-using-GMMs/submission/capstone_report.md

 Stauffer and Grimson suggest ordering the Gaussians of a mixture model according to their $\omega/\sigma$ ratio.
 This value increases both as a distribution gains more evidence and as the variance decreases.
 This ordering of the model is effectively an ordered, open-ended list, where the most likely background distributions remain on top and the less probable transient background distributions gravitate towards the bottom.

-Then first $B$ distributions are chosen as background model that account for a predefined fraction of the evidence $P$.
+Then first $B$ distributions are chosen as background model that accounts for a predefined fraction of the evidence $P$.

 <center>$B = \text{argmin}_b \sum_{k=1}^b w_k > T$</center>